NDMyers/accrualify-timesheet/README.md

 A coding assessment developed for ACCRUALIFY by NICK MYERS.

-## Background info
+## Quick Overview

-1. Tech stack includes: TypeScript, Next.js14, TailwindCSS
+1. [TECH STACK]: TypeScript, Next.js14, TailwindCSS

 ## To deploy on your local environment